N.Y.

 1.

-(a) A vehicle manufacturer and/or dealer located in this state shall, within five business days after receiving a request by a driver who meets the requirements of subdivision three of this section, terminate an individual’s access to remote vehicle technology.(b)
+(a) A covered provider operating in this state shall, within two business days after receiving a request by a driver who meets the requirements of subdivision three of this section, terminate an individual’s access to any connected vehicle service.(b)

-Upon a showing that termination of an individual’s access to remote technology is technologically infeasible, such manufacturer or dealer shall notify a driver seeking relief of such technical infeasibility and provide potential alternatives.3.
+Upon a showing that termination of an individual’s access to connected vehicle service is technologically infeasible, such covered provider shall promptly notify a driver seeking relief of such technical infeasibility and provide potential alternatives including, but not limited to, informing the driver on how to disable or modify the settings for a connected vehicle service manually.3.

-(a) A request by a driver that a vehicle manufacturer and/or dealer terminate an individual’s access to remote vehicle technology shall include the following information:(i)
+(a) A request by a driver that a covered provider terminate an individual’s access to connected vehicle service shall include the following information:(i)

 a written attestation that the person making such request is a victim of domestic violence, as defined in Social Services Law § 459-A (Definitions)section four hundred fifty-nine-a of the social services law.(b)

-A vehicle manufacturer and/or dealer shall not require a driver to provide any information other than what is required by paragraph (a) of this subdivision.4.
+A covered provider shall not require a driver to provide any information other than what is required by paragraph (a) of this subdivision.(c)

-A vehicle manufacturer and/or dealer shall not charge a driver a fee for completing a request to terminate remote vehicle technology pursuant to this section.8.
+A covered provider shall not charge a driver a fee for completing a request to terminate connected vehicle services pursuant to this section.9.

-Any vehicle manufacturer and/or dealer who fails to comply with the requirements of this section shall be assessed a civil penalty not to exceed five hundred dollars.
+A covered provider who fails to comply with the requirements of this section shall be assessed a civil penalty not to exceed five hundred dollars per violation.10.

 Source: